aravind-alpha/aravind-alpha/README.md

 <div align="center">

-#### If you like any of my Projects or if it is useful in any way, show some love by starring the repositories!
+#### If you like any of my Projects or if it is useful in any way, show some love by giving stars to the repo!
 It helps. 🙃

 </div>